Leader of Merkel's CDU, Kramp-Karrenbauer, named German defense minister | DW | 17.07.2019

 Annegret Kramp-Karrenbauer, the head of Angela Merkel's conservative CDU party, has been named Germany's new defense minister.
 She has struggled to connect with the public since taking over as CDU leader last year.

-Annegret Kramp-Karrenbauer was officially named Germany's new defense minister during a ceremony in Berlin on Wednesday, a day after Ursula von der Leyen's departure from the post to start her term as EU Commission President.
+Annegret Kramp-Karrenbauer was officially named Germany's new defense minister during a ceremony in Berlin on Wednesday, a day after Ursula von der Leyen's departure from the post to become the European Commission President.

+During the ceremony, Kramp-Karrenbauer, also the leader of German Chancellor Angela Merkel's center-right CDU party, received her official letter of appointment from Berlin Mayor Michael Müller, who was standing in for the vacationing German President Frank-Walter Steinmeier.

+Müller also gave von der Leyen, who was elected the next EU Commission president on Tuesday, an official certificate of dismissal.
+Merkel, whose health has been in the spotlight after a series of shaking fits, was also in attendance, though she sat for most of the ceremony.

 The move is a surprise, as many had expected Health Minister Jens Spahn to become defense chief.
 It was doubly surprisingly because Kramp-Karrenbauer, also known by her initials AKK, had previously said she would forgo a ministerial post in favor of concentrating on party leadership.